francogarcia/uge/README.md

 UGE is a game engine designed to ease the development of UA-Games.
 UA-Games follow the principles of the Design for All, aiming to enable as many users as possible, regardless of their (dis)abilities, to play.
 A good introduction to UA-Games is available at: <http://www.gamasutra.com/view/feature/1764/unified_design_of_universally_.php>.

-UGE uses many of the Game Coding Complete 4 game engine features (described in McShaffry and Graham’s book Game Coding Complete 4) combined with several open-source libraries to create a cohesive framework to develop UA-Games.
+UGE uses many of the Game Coding Complete 4 game engine features (described in McShaffry and Grahamï¿½s book Game Coding Complete 4) combined with several open-source libraries to create a cohesive framework to develop UA-Games.
-The engine’s architecture and overall approach is described in the Documentation.
+The engineï¿½s architecture and overall approach is described in the Documentation.

 UGE is a work in progress and, therefore, is experimental and might be unstable.